smarie/pytest-patterns/docs/examples/data_science_benchmark/index.md

         pass
 ```

  - **Implementation** - `PolyFitChallenger` is the class representing a `np.polyfit`-based challenger.
 This class provides a concrete implementation of `fit` and `predict`, based on numpy.
 It has one remaining parameter in the constructor: `degree`.
+It is used to create two challengers with degrees 1 and 2, in the case function `algo_polyfit`

 ```python
 class PolyFitChallenger(BenchmarkChallenger):